masroore/gurtle/README.md

 When you select one or more issues, Gurtle appends the number and summary of each issue to the commit log message.

-Feature Overview
+## Feature Overview

 Gurtle's issue browsing dialog box sports the following notable features:

-Download of issues in the background
+* Download of issues in the background
-Sort issues by clicking on column headers
+* Sort issues by clicking on column headers
-Conduct free-text and interactive search along one or across all dispalyed columns Search issues as download happens in the background See closed in addition to open issues Unowned/Unassigned issues appear visually distinct (dimmed) Closed issues appear visually distinct (struck-out) Open detail page of an issue in the default Web browser Notification of version updates
+* Conduct free-text and interactive search along one or across all dispalyed columns
+* Search issues as download happens in the background
+* See closed in addition to open issues
+* Unowned/Unassigned issues appear visually distinct (dimmed)
+* Closed issues appear visually distinct (struck-out)
+* Open detail page of an issue in the default Web browser
+* Notification of version updates

-Requirements
+## Requirements

-TortoiseSVN or TortoiseGit
+* TortoiseSVN or TortoiseGit
-Microsoft .NET Framework 2.0
+* Microsoft .NET Framework 2.0
-Any Windows version where TortoiseSVN and Microsoft .NET Framework 2.0 are supported though most testing has been conducted on Windows XP and Vista.
+* Any Windows version where TortoiseSVN and Microsoft .NET Framework 2.0 are supported though most testing has been conducted on Windows XP and Vista.
-Internet connection for reaching Google Code
+* Internet connection for reaching Google Code
-More details